 Finally, I couldn’t help but give my honey mustard sauce a little grown up touch with the addition of fresh thyme.
 Although this is totally an optional ingredient, it definitely contributed a special something-something.

-- Place all ingredients in a high-speed blender (such as a Vitamix) and process for 10 seconds.
+- Place all ingredients in a and process for 10 seconds.
 Open the lid, stir the ingredients and process again.
 Repeat until honey mustard sauce is creamy and ingredients are well blended.